Royal Lake of the Woods Yacht Club: History

 The first officers of the yacht club were: Commodore G.W.
 Baker, Vice Commodore W.E.
 Macara, Captain Fred Phillips, Measurer H.F.
 Forrest and Treasurer R.H.
 Mulock.

 Royal Assent

 In 1914, Prince Arthur and his daughter Princess Patricia visited the club.
 They suggested that it apply for the title of "Royal".
 The privilege was delayed because of World War I, but was later granted in 1925 with The Royal Lake of the Woods Yacht Club Incorporation Act.
 Commodore G.F.
 Galt was notified that King George V had granted the use of Royal to the Lake of the Woods Yacht Club.

+Past commodores

+The following list of past commodores is published by the club on its official website.